replikativ/konserve/README.md

 *Simple durability, made easy.*

 A simple document store protocol defined with [core.async](https://github.com/clojure/core.async) semantics to allow Clojuresque collection operations on associative key-value stores, both from Clojure and ClojureScript for different backends.
 Data is generally serialized with [edn](https://github.com/edn-format/edn) semantics or, if supported, as native binary blobs and can be accessed similar to `clojure.core` functions `get-in`,`assoc-in` and `update-in`. `update-in` especially allows to run functions atomically and returns old and new value.
 Each operation is run atomically and must be consistent (in fact ACID), but further consistency is not supported (Riak, CouchDB and many scalable solutions don't have transactions over keys for that reason).
 This is meant to be a building block for more sophisticated storage solutions (Datomic also builds on kv-stores).
-An append-log for fast writes is also implemented. konserve assumes currently that it accesses the store exclusively.
-To support multiple clients in the store the backend has to support locking and proper transactions on keys internally.
+An append-log for fast writes is also implemented.

 This was initially implemented as an elementary storage protocol for [replikativ](https://github.com/replikativ/replikativ).